LibraryCarpentry/lc-shell/episodes/01-intro-shell.md

 {: .bash}

 The terminal window erupts and *Gulliver's Travels* cascades by: this is what is known as printing to the shell.
-And it is great, in theory, but you can't really make any sense of that amount of text.
+And it is great, in theory, but we can't really make any sense of that amount of text.

 > ## Canceling Commands
 > To cancel this print of `829-0.txt`, or indeed any ongoing processes in the Unix shell, hit `ctrl+c` {: .callout}

-Instead, you may want to just look at the first or the last bit of the file.
+Instead, we may want to just look at the first or the last bit of the file.

 ~~~
 $ head 829-0.txt